-Compensation Committee Purpose: generally responsible for determining the compensation of the Company's Directors, Chief Executive Officer and other senior executive officers of the Company.
-Members: John F. Cassidy, Jr., Chair John R. Scannell Lee C. Wortham J. Michael McQuade Principal Responsibilities: assists the Board of Directors in the creation and implementation of employee compensation, incentive, and benefit policies and plans; administer (or oversees the administration by management of) pension and other employee benefit plans; approve grants and awards under our incentive plans; and oversee the compliance of such programs and policies with applicable legal requirements.
-Meetings in 2020: 5 Attendance: 100%
+Compensation Committee Purpose: generally responsible for determining the compensation of the Company's Directors, Chief Executive Officer and other senior executive officers of the Company Members: Erland E. Kailbourne, Chair John Scannell J. Michael McQuade Christina Alvord Russell Toney Principal Responsibilities: assists the Board of Directors in the creation and implementation of employee compensation, incentive, and benefit policies and plans; Meetings in 2021: 4 administer (or oversees the administration by management of) pension and other employee benefit plans; Attendance: 100% approve grants and awards under our incentive plans: oversee the compliance of such programs and policies with applicable legal requirements